TomDotCom4/analyticstoggling/README.md

 ## What are the rules for a setting from a service to be entered into this Github page?

-If you would like to add a setting from a service into this database or instructions on how to stop certain data collection, go to the contribution instructions linked here (link coming soon) to contribute.
+If you would like to add a setting from a service into this database or instructions on how to stop certain data collection, go to the contribution instructions to contribute at https://github.com/TomDotCom4/analyticstoggling/blob/main/ContributionInstructions.md.

 ## Is this the final product?
 Oh heavens no!
 This is just a concept thing at the moment.
 I am not very well versed in this Github thing just yet so if you have any ideas, please shoot me a message or do a pull request or whatever else you can do to suggest change.
 I would greatly welcome it!
 Some long term plans for this include